 This more aggressive behavior may be in part due to their size and to the fact that the Grizzly bear is not capable of reproduction rates that are as great as those of black bears.
 Researchers believe that the Grizzly is more protective because they are less likely to produce as many offspring.

 The most common bear in North America is the Black Bear.
 It is less aggressive toward humans than a Grizzly, but can still be provoked.
 The Black Bear can be found throughout the North USA and Canada, as well as along the Appalachian Range in the East and the Rockies and Sierra Nevada range in the West.

 Grizzly Bears are more common in the very Northern Rockies and into Western Canada.
 As far as the USA goes, think Yellowstone, the Tetons, and the Western Montana ranges such as the Bitterroots and the Glacier area.
+As you go through Canada and arrive in Alaska, Grizzly Bears are found the entire way.
+If you are headed to Tongass National Forest or Denali in Alaska, you will be squarely in Grizzly zone.
 Their range gradually expands each year, so never assume you won’t encounter one anytime you are near their home range.